Agenda

 Gain a better understanding of the sometimes-complex world of the low-income housing tax credit (LIHTC).
 Participants will learn about the program’s structure, key stakeholders, and compliance requirements.
 Ideal for professionals new to affordable housing or those seeking a refresher, this session offers essential insights into one of the nation’s most impactful affordable housing tools.

-Chris Key, Partner, Stephan Morgan, Manager, Novogradac, Atlanta
+Chris Key, Partner, Rebecca Darling, Partner, Novogradac, Atlanta

 Program Update: Federal Home Loan Bank of Atlanta Funding Sources